JackPikatea/pikatea-documentation/docs/AssemblyGuides/longboi.md

 ## Assemble the Case

+<div style="background-color: yellow;"><strong>Please Verify bolt lengths. </strong> You should only have 14mm and 25mm M3 bolts.
+We received a message from a customer that they received 30mm length so please double check this.
+I can ship out the proper bolts if you received the wrong ones. </div>

 1. insert M3 square nuts into top pieces.
 You will likely need to use something hard and pointy to insert the nuts into the print.
 They should be a press fit but if they slide out, you can use a soldering iron on the inside edge to help hold them in place.

 ![](/assets/longboi/PXL_20240627_195935212.jpg)